1999 NFL expansion draft: Reception

 Three years later The New York Times said that the Houston Texans would use the 1999 draft as an example of what not to do in the 2002 NFL expansion draft: "The Browns went for the usual mix of promising young players and veterans who were not over the hill.
 Apparently, Cleveland did not draft much of either.
 Only three of the 37 players the Browns took are still with the team and they all play on special teams."
-The team had the opportunity to draft quarterback Kurt Warner, that 1999 season's eventual NFL MVP, who at that point had not yet started a game and only had four completions in 11 passing attempts in the NFL, but declined to do so.
+The team had the opportunity to draft quarterback Kurt Warner, that 1999 season's eventual NFL MVP and Super Bowl champion, but declined to do so.
+However, prior to the 1999 season Warner had not yet started an NFL game and only had four completions in 11 passing attempts in the league.